SpaceWalkerRS/alternate-signal/README.md

 }
 ```

-- Define the version of Alternate Current Plus you wish to use in `gradle.properties`, for example:
+- Define the version of Alternate Current Plus you are using in `gradle.properties`, for example:

 ```
 alternate_current_plus_version=mc1.19-1.3.0